The Center for Teaching and Learning is currently offering the following grants, fellowships and stipends for faculty:

 Since 2013, faculty have been using community engagement seed grants towards applied learning opportunities for students who are doing community engaged learning.
 These seed grants must be used for supplies, site travel funds, and miscellaneous expenses, and cannot be used for faculty or student stipends.
 The Seed Grant has a rolling application and the proposal form may be found on the CTL website.
 Seed grants may be renewed once.
 Inquiries can be sent to Kim Jensen Bohat, Director, Service Learning Program at the Center for Teaching & Learning.
 Applications are continually accepted.

-(NEW this Fall!) !)
+(NEW this Spring!) !)
 Service Learning / Community-Engaged Learning Institute

 This faculty-centered institute is a space for those who are currently use, or would like to introduce, community engaged learning (i.e. service-learning) as part of their course.
 The program meets weekly for approximately 8 weeks.
 This institute highlights evidenced-based best practices for insuring that students can make strong connections with course material and their placement with community partner co-educators.
 Participants will design, or redesign community engaged learning activities while participating in the institute and submit a syllabus at the end of the semester of participation.

 up to $3,000 per faculty, plus 40 hours of instructional development assistance)

 For approximately ten years, The CTL has supported faculty to develop high-quality online courses in D2L through our Online Course Design Program.
 The OCDP insures a high level of student active learning online as well as several other quality-assurance standards, including those pointing towards universal design/accessibility.
 Every Fall the CTL sends out a call for proposals from faculty who would like to develop an online course.
 Course proposals must have Department approval prior to application.
 Course proposals will be distributed September 8, 2015, and are due October 1, 2016.
 Contact Heidi Schweizer, Director of eLearning, for further information.